Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: Examples

 \subsubsection{QMBS Eigenstates}

-We briefly review the AKLT tower of QMBS in the AKLT and related Hamiltonians in OBC and PBC.
+We briefly review the AKLT tower of QMBS in the AKLT and related Hamiltonians.
 For PBC in one dimension, we start with the unique AKLT ground state $\ket{G}$ discussed in Sec.~\ref{subsec:MPSscar}.
 For even system sizes, a tower of exact eigenstates $\{\ket{\psi_n}\}$ of the AKLT and related models can be constructed from $\ket{G}$, defined as